 To prevent burns, always wear insulated gloves when handling spray bar sections or hoses.

 Suckback of the storage tank line will put material into the tank and could cause an explosion if the tank has not been fully cleaned of emulsion material.

-Heating Product in Distributors

-Heating Asphalt with Liquid Propane Gas (LPG) Burners
+Heating Product in Distributors Heating Asphalt w/ Propane Burners